 Latin Over in Britain and Gaul, the early Latin theologian Tertullian in 208AD spoke of the Christian communities which existed there.
 However we have zero evidence of any Celtic translation of the scriptures (back then).
 Latin became the first or second language of many of the people, the main language of administration and the ruling class, the army, and thus the church, using early Latin translations.

-In 383AD he translated the Gospels from the Greek Bible, but finding the Septuagint translation of the Old Testament unsatisfactory, he translated the Hebrew afresh (in a cave in Bethlehem), a process he completed about 405AD.
+In 383AD he translated the Gospels from the Greek Bible, but finding its Septuagint translation of the Old Testament unsatisfactory, he translated the Hebrew afresh (in a cave in Bethlehem) a process he completed about 405AD.
 It was called the "Vulgate", and gradually replaced all earlier translations as the version most "commonly" in use.
 Whilst communities developed new local languages after the Romans left, Latin remained the literary language for businesses and governments, and educated scholars, for nearly the next 1500 years.
 In fact up until 1900 — almost everyone who went to college anywhere had to learn Latin.
 How times have changed.

 So, famous monasteries that then doubled as Bible schools, and provided scholars with Latin literacy where there had been minimal written records previously, were subsequently built in